django-cms/django-cms/docs/app_integration.rst

 The 'main_view' should now be available at `/hello/world/` and the 'sample_view' has the url '/hello/world/sublevel/'.

-**ATTENTION**
+.. note:: All views that are attached like this must return a RequestContext

-- All views that are attached like this must return a RequestContext instance instead of the default Context instance.
+          instance instead of the default Context instance.

 **Language Namespaces**